mothur/mothur.github.io/_wiki/split.abund.md

 will place all sequences with 10 or less abundance in the
 \*.rare.count\_table file.
 You can also set the cutoff as a percentage of the total number of sequences.
-For example let\'s set the cutoff to
+For example let's set the cutoff to

 0\.01, meaning reads that represent \<= 1% or the total reads in the dataset are considered rare. final.count\_table includes 113964